Renukagomte/tic-tac-toe/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe

-Tic Tac Toe is a classic game played between two players on a 3x3 grid.
-This version of the game is built with HTML, CSS and JavaScript.
+This is a Tic-Tac-Toe game built with HTML, CSS, and JavaScript.

+## Prerequisites
+You will need a web browser.

+## Installation
+Simply open the `index.html` file in your web browser to play the game.

 ## Game Play

-The game is played between two players, who alternate turns.
-On their turn, each player must place either an "X" or an "O" in an empty square on the grid.
-The first player to get three of their symbols in a row or column wins the game.
+Players take turns placing their X's and O's on the board, with the goal of creating a horizontal, vertical, or diagonal row of three of their symbols.
+The first player to do so wins the game.

-## Getting Started
+## Contributing

-To play the game, simply open the index.html file in a web browser.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-## Technical Details
+## License

-The game is built using HTML, CSS and JavaScript.
-The HTML provides the structure of the game board, while the CSS provides styling.
-The JavaScript handles the logic of the game, including checking for a winner and handling user input.
+This project is licensed under the MIT License.